MusicPlayerDaemon/website/content/clients/index.md

 [cryMPD](https://github.com/mamantoha/cryMPD) -  Completed MPD Web client based on Crystal.

 [Sola MPD](https://prokosna.github.io/sola_mpd/) - A web client focused on usability with flexible browsing and advanced search.
+Also provides an MCP server for flexible library analysis and control with AI.

 [Retrotube](https://gitlab.com/eric.yape/retrotube) - A web based application with a user interface purposely designed to highlight albums covers.